 The soul of Southeast Asia has been forged by the elements.
 Mighty volcanoes have thrust the land up, and raging rivers have carved it down.
 Coral reefs have formed islands, and sea spray has sculpted them into surreal karst outcrops.
 Millennia of monsoon rain have created cultures defined by the seasons, and by the annual flooding of rivers, which double as super-highways through impenetrable jungles.
-In this region of rivers, oceans and islands, you're as likely to travel by boat as by road, following trade routes that were old when the great powers of Europe were young.
+In this region of rivers, oceans and islands, you're as likely to travel by boat as by road, following trade routes that have been carved out across millennia.

 Spirituality swirls around Southeast Asia like the smoke from incense sticks swirls around its myriad temples.
 At dawn in Buddhist nations, monks flood into the streets to gather alms in endless monochrome chains.
 In Muslim countries, the call to prayer rises in a multi-throated chorus above rooftops.
 In Taoist temples, devotees fill the morning air with thick incense smoke, while tribal people in remote villages mark the new day's arrival with arcane animist rituals.
 Every aspect of life here has a spiritual dimension, from the food people eat to the religious geometry that dictates the layout of centuries-old mosques and temples.